 Boy, 8, dead after accidental shooting in Garfield Park

-The 8-year-old was inside a home with another boy in the 3100 block of West Flournoy Street when they located a firearm, according to Chicago police.
+The boy was inside a home with another boy in the 3100 block of West Flournoy Street when they located a firearm, according to Chicago police.

 An 8-year-old boy has died after a gun was accidentally discharged inside a Garfield Park home early Tuesday morning.

-About 4:25 a.m., the 8-year-old was inside a home with another boy in the 3100 block of West Flournoy Street when they located a firearm, according to Chicago police.
+About 4:25 a.m., the boy was inside a home with another boy in the 3100 block of West Flournoy Street when they located a firearm, according to Chicago police.

 The weapon was discharged once and the 8-year-old was struck in the chest, according to police.

-He was taken to Mount Sinai Hospital, where he was later pronounced, police said.
+He was taken to Mount Sinai Hospital, where he was later pronounced dead, police said.

 There were no other injuries reported and a weapon was recovered from the scene.